 Trending Now

-H&H Deputy Editor Emma Reddington shares the home design trends that are still going strong in 2025.
+H&H Deputy Editor Emma Reddington shares the home design trends that are destined to stand the test of time.

 Oxblood Red

-Five years ago, our favorite dark hues were off-blacks, navy blues and forest greens but lately oxblood red has taken over as the color of choice.
+Five years ago, our favourite dark hues were off-blacks, navy blues and forest greens but lately oxblood red has taken over as the colour of choice.
 We’re seeing it in kitchens, pantries and mudrooms like the one above by JPZ Interiors.
-This shade will continue to be popular in the year ahead.
+This shade will continue to be popular.

 Skirted Furniture